Measuring Perceptual Color Differences of Smartphone Photographs: Introduction

 To measure the progress of CD assessment and to facilitate the development of generalizable CD metrics, we carry out so far the most comprehensive CD study for smartphone photography.
 Our main contributions are fourfold.

-\begin{itemize} \item We construct currently the largest image dataset, which we name Smartphone Photography Color Difference (SPCD) dataset.
-It contains $15,335$ natural images 1) captured by six flagship smartphones\footnote{The selected smartphones were the latest generations of their respective brands at the start date of this project.}, 2) altered by Photoshop\textsuperscript{\textregistered} to simulate ISP functions, 3) post-processed by built-in filters of one of the six smartphones, and 4) reproduced with incorrect color profiles by the International Color Consortium (ICC).
-The images are chosen to span a variety of real-world picture-taking scenarios in terms of foreground diversity, background complexity, lighting and weather conditions, and the camera mode. \item We carry out a large-scale psychophysical experiment to collect human judgments of perceptual CDs.
-We assemble $30,000$ image pairs, each of which is displayed on a carefully color-calibrated monitor and rated by a panel of at least $20$ subjects in a well-controlled laboratory environment.
-After outlier detection and subject rejection, more than $600,000$ valid human ratings are received. \item We conduct a comprehensive performance comparison of $28$ existing CD measures on the proposed SPCD dataset, elucidating their relative advantages and disadvantages in assessing perceptual CDs. \item We take initial steps to develop an end-to-end learnable CD method based on a lightweight deep neural network (DNN), that generalizes several existing CD metrics built on CIE colorimetry.
-Extensive experiments show that our data-driven method significantly outperforms existing CD measures, offers competitive local CD maps without dense supervision, exhibits reasonable generalization to color patch data \cite{luo2001ciede2000}, and empirically behaves as a proper metric in the mathematical sense.
+\begin{itemize} \item We construct the largest image dataset for color differences, which we name Smartphone Photography Color Difference (SPCD) dataset.
+It contains $15,335$ photographic images 1) captured by six flagship smartphones\footnote{The selected smartphones were the latest generations of their respective brands at the start date of this project.}, 2) altered by Photoshop\textsuperscript{\textregistered} to simulate ISP functions, 3) post-processed by built-in filters of one of the six smartphones, and 4) reproduced with incorrect International Color Consortium (ICC) color profiles.
+The images are chosen to span a variety of real-world picture-taking scenarios in terms of foreground diversity, background complexity, lighting and weather conditions, and camera mode. \item We carry out a large-scale psychophysical experiment to collect human judgments of perceptual CDs.
+We assemble $30,000$ image pairs, each of which is displayed on two color-calibrated monitors and rated by a panel of at least $20$ subjects in a well-controlled laboratory environment.
+After outlier detection and subject rejection, more than $600,000$ valid human ratings are received. \item We conduct a comprehensive performance comparison of $33$ existing CD measures on the proposed SPCD dataset, elucidating their relative advantages and disadvantages in assessing perceptual CDs. \item We take initial steps to develop an end-to-end learnable CD method based on a lightweight deep neural network (DNN), that generalizes several existing CD metrics built on CIE colorimetry.
+Extensive experiments show that our method significantly outperforms existing CD measures, offers competitive local CD maps without dense supervision, exhibits reasonable generalization to homogeneous color patch data~\cite{luo2001ciede2000}, and empirically behaves as a proper metric mathematically.

 \end{itemize}